 1. Space Out Plants

 Make sure you set the plants 12 to 18 inches apart in an open area to increase sun and good circulation.
-Great tip from Bonnie Plants.
+This great tip is from Bonnie Plants.

 Mix a little bone meal into the soil when planting your lavender to help with the growth of the plant.
 You can reapply it at the beginning of every growing season as well!
 This great tip is from Purple Haze Lavender.

-You can prevent weeds by mulching with light colored mulch like shells and gravel.
+You can prevent weeds in your lavender plants by mulching with light-colored mulch like shells and gravel.
 Do not use hardwood mulch.
 The plant needs good drainage, and hardwood mulch is too heavy.

-Make sure the container is not too big because I have found that lavender does better in tight rooted spaces.
+Make sure the container is not too big because I have found that lavender does better in tightly rooted spaces.
 Also, it’s a good idea to make sure that there are enough holes in the container for adequate drainage.
-Tips from Colorado State.

-Timing of the harvest depends on what you are using the lavender for.
-For fresh-market or or dried bundles harvest when the first 1 or 2 flowers have bloomed.
+The timing of the harvest depends on what you are using the lavender for.
+For fresh-market or dried bundles, harvest when the first 1 or 2 flowers have bloomed.
 If the end product is essential oil then the best time to harvest is when about 1/2 of the flowers on the stem have withered.
 Tip from Millbrook Lavender Farm.